 12. Travel Back in Time to Old Tucson

-With tickets starting at $14, you can completely indulge in the Wild West atmosphere, visit superb Old Tucson Studios, enjoy historic film tours, head down into the iron door mine, see replica saloons, and witness reenactments of gunfights.
+A general admission ticket is $24.99 for adults (if you want a rider wristband it is $39.99) and discounts are available for kids.
+You’ll be able to completely indulge in the Wild West atmosphere, visit the Old Tucson Studios, enjoy historic film tours, head down into the iron door mine, see replica saloons, and witness reenactments of gunfights.

-Taking a stagecoach ride, shooting at Dead-Eye Dan’s Shooting Gallery, or panning for gold for an extra fee will guarantee an uncompromising experience.
+Taking a stagecoach ride, shooting at Dead-Eye Dan’s Shooting Gallery, or panning for gold are available for an extra fee.

 Address: 201 Kinney Rd, Tucson, AZ 85735

-Nestled at the base of the Santa Catalina Mountains in Coronado National Forest, Sabino Canyon will treat you to sweeping views of unusual desert vegetation, riparian corridors, and majestic rock cliffs.
+Located at the base of the Santa Catalina Mountains in the Coronado National Forest, Sabino Canyon will treat you to sweeping views of unusual desert vegetation, riparian corridors, and majestic rock cliffs.

-The museum gives you an opportunity to try your hand at crafts, witness unique artifacts, and immerse yourself in military life during territorial days.
+The museum gives you an opportunity to try your hand at crafts, see artifacts, and learn more about military life during this era.

-The museum is open Thursday through Saturday from 9am to 2pm, and admission is $3.
+The museum is open Tuesday through Saturday from 9am to 3pm, and admission is $12 for adults $11 for seniors, children, and military.

-After touring the museum, you can head to explore the park, which features Hohokam sites, a duck pond, sports fields, picnic facilities, a swimming pool, and a playground.
+After exploring the museum, you can head to the park, which is home to Hohokam sites, a duck pond, sports fields, picnic facilities, a swimming pool, and a playground.

 Address: 2900 N Craycroft Rd, Tucson, AZ 85712